Eunji-Elly-Lee/eunji-elly-lee.github.io/_posts/2022-02-18-python-basics.markdown

 Python's print() statement is the same as Java's println() statement.
 After printing, a cursor is automatically moved to the next line.

 We can see that this `System.out.println("Hello" + 2022);` code of Java is output as "**Hello2022**."
 However, we cannot use String and Int data together with plus (+) in print() statement in Python without type converting.
-It is permissible to simply output these two different types of data together using a comma (,).
+It is permissible to simply print these two different types of data together using a comma (,).

 ```python
 print("Hello" + str(2022))